 Host machine memory is the hardware backing for guest virtual memory and guest physical memory.
-Host machine memory must be at least slightly larger than the combined active memory of the virtual machines on the host.
-A virtual machine's memory size must be slightly larger than the average guest memory usage.
+For best performance, the host machine memory should be at least slightly larger than the combined active memory of the virtual machines on the host.
+A virtual machine's memory size should be slightly larger than the average guest memory usage.
 Increasing the virtual machine memory size results in more overhead memory usage.

-Host machine memory resources are not enough to meet the demand, which leads to memory reclamation and degraded performance.
+- Host machine memory resources are not enough to meet the demand, which leads to memory reclamation (like swapping) and degraded performance.

 - Verify that VMware Tools is installed on each virtual machine.
 The balloon driver is installed with VMware Tools and is critical to performance.

 - Verify that the balloon driver is enabled.
-The VMkernel regularly reclaims unused virtual machine memory by ballooning and swapping.
+The VMkernel regularly attempts to reclaim the unused virtual machine memory by ballooning and, if necessary, swapping.
 Generally, this does not impact virtual machine performance.